 TO BAD MUNCIE, I'M GOING TO MAUI!!!

 So, in the future, if you ask me THE QUESTION.
-I hope that now you'll understand a little better; because, sometimes I don't even know where I'm going until I get there.
+I hope that you'll understand a little better; because sometimes I don't even know where I'm going until I get there.

 I am the 8th photographer in 4 generations of my family.
 Back in 2006, my husband accepted a job traveling, and I jumped at the chance to go with him.

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies